dikortis/LetsTalkETC/Episodes/Episode_6.md

  was some
-there was um there's a someone named I forgot his last name but his name's Jess is right and he brought up uh you know he was he was pretty respectful he had questions um there was uh yeah yeah I think we try to avoid kind of an echo chamber mentality that can happen in other communities so I'm glad you know
+there was um there's a someone named I forgot his last name but his name's Jess is right and he brought up you know he was he was pretty respectful he had questions um there was I think we try to avoid kind of an echo chamber mentality that can happen in other communities so I'm glad you know